-Assessments of your knowledge and understanding are varied and depend on the particular learning outcomes.
-They include examinations, essays, shorter pieces of assessed coursework, practical assignments in both the laboratory and the field, presentations, portfolios and the dissertation.
+Assessments of your knowledge and understanding are very varied, including examinations, essays, shorter pieces of assessed coursework, practical assignments in both the laboratory and the field, presentations, portfolios and the dissertation.
 Progression is recognised in the assessment scheme, which tests the breadth and complexity of knowledge and understanding through to consolidation and application.